 I’d already been to my orthopedist when I published that first post, had scheduled another appointment to talk to him about pain relievers, because I was starting to think that I’d lose it.
 At that point, I was even willing to consider opioids, despite my concerns about recovery.
 I was that desperate, and already starting hear myself say things like “I can’t live like this.”

-More than 100 million Americans suffer from chronic pain at a cost of around $600 billion a year in medical treatments and lost productivity, according to a report from the Institute of Medicine (IOM).
+More than 100 million Americans suffer from chronic pain at a cost of around $600 billion a year in medical treatments and lost productivity, according to a report from the Institute of Medicine (IOM), a TIG welder reviews.

 An IOM committee commissioned by Congress concluded that pain is not optimally managed in the U.S. and that effective treatment of chronic pain will require a coordinated national effort to transform how the public, policy makers, and health care providers view the condition.